IllusionMan1212/vitasdk-odin/README.md

 [vitasdk](https://github.com/vitasdk/vita-headers) bindings for [Odin](https://orin-lang.org)

 ### TODO:
-- [ ] Jpeg library (not sure how to bind this, might completely skip it)
+- [ ] Json library (not sure how to bind this, might completely skip it)
 - [ ] No bindings for the `psp2kern` libraries
 - [ ] Clean up TODOs and make sure the types used are mostly correct